Andrew Jackson and the slave trade: Charges, denials, coverup, historiography

 The charges were "sensational and damaging", and Jackson's campaign organization, the Nashville Central Committee (known to his enemies as "the whitewashing committee"), scrambled for a response, initially lying that Jackson had merely been a silent partner, then falling back on a round of whataboutism.
 The close examination in 1828 of Jackson's enslavement of people like Gilbert, and his history of slave trading, was promulgated in large part by a man named Andrew Erwin, who, according to historian Cheathem, was "determined to undermine Jackson's campaign" for both spite and politics.
 Erwin and Henry Clay shared a set of grandchildren.
 Boyd McNairy, whose bank had held accounts for Coleman, Green & Jackson, and who published a broadside headlined "Jackson a negro trader", was a brother of Judge McNairy, and Nathaniel A. McNairy, who dueled John Coffee in 1806 and advertised slaves for sale in Natchez in 1807–08.
 B. McNairy later wrote in a public letter to Jackson, "You have been charged...with having been engaged, in one or more instances, in NEGRO TRADING—with having employed your capital and credit in the purchase and sale of slaves, for the sake of pecuniary profit.
 Is this charge true, or is it not?
 If it be true, why do you not magnanimously and heroically admit it, and defend yourself upon the ground that the habits prevalent in the country and the peculiar state of our society, in a community where slavery unfortunately exists, justified such speculations?"
+Research by historian Robert Gudmestad found that some border-state newspapers "joined in condemning Jackson" as an alleged slave trader, suggesting a bifurcated perception of the morality of slave ownership versus interstate slave trafficking.
+Per Liverpool-based historian Michael Tadman, "The case is interesting but it is not clear whether or not the condemnation came from slaveholders or nonslaveholders.
+Significantly too, it is also not at all clear that, when running as a southern candidate for high political office, being a trader was a problem."